Python Notes and Examples

 Modules and Packages

-sys.modules is a dict of currently-loaded/imported modules (the module name (string) → the module object).
+sys.modules is a dict of currently-loaded/imported modules (the module name (string) → the module object, which includes the path to the module file).

 sys.modules['re']